SeLite/SeLite.github.io/ExtensionSequencer.md

 To debug Extension Sequencer itself with Firefox Browser Toolbox, visit [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-extension-sequencer/content/extensions/invoke.xul_.

 # Core extensions loaded twice #
-Because of [ThirdPartyIssues](ThirdPartyIssues) > [Selenium issue #6697](http://code.google.com/p/selenium/issues/detail?id=6697), Core extensions get loaded 2x (whether loaded via Selenium IE menu > Options > Options... > Core extension, from an .xpi file or through a proxy file - regardless of ExtensionSequencer - but not when loaded via [BootstrapLoader](BootstrapLoader)).
+Because of [ThirdPartyIssues](ThirdPartyIssues) > [Selenium issue #6697](http://code.google.com/p/selenium/issues/detail?id=6697), [Core extensions][core extension] get loaded 2x (whether loaded via Selenium IE menu > Options > Options... > Core extension, from an .xpi file or through a proxy file - regardless of ExtensionSequencer, but not when loaded via [BootstrapLoader](BootstrapLoader)).
 That's OK if the extension just adds new Selenese commands.
 But it can be a problem if it tail/head intercepts Selenese or Selenium Core.
 You don't want to intercept Selenese or Selenium Core twice.

 In extensions loaded via ExtensionSequencer you can use `SeLiteExtensionSequencer.coreExtensionsLoadedTimes` to keep track of whether the extension is loaded for the first time or the second one.
 See [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-extension-sequencer/content/SeLiteExtensionSequencer.js_ or [online](https://code.google.com/p/selite/source/browse/extension-sequencer/src/chrome/content/SeLiteExtensionSequencer.js).

 ## Global symbols and strict mode ##
 That Selenium issue also causes problems when adding new global symbols to Selenese scope and using [JavascriptEssential](JavascriptEssential) > [Strict Javascript](JavascriptEssential#strict-javascript).
-When Selenium IDE loads a Core extension for the first and second time, it uses different scope and a different `Selenium` class!
+When Selenium IDE loads a [Core extension] for the first and second time, it uses different Selenese scope and a different `Selenium` class!
 If the extension in strict mode defines any global symbols, they are thrown away after the first load: only the second load stays in Selenium scope.

 That may tempt you not to use strict mode and set the global symbols as undeclared (without `var` statement).
 This would create them in Selenium global scope (bypassing the local scope, which will be thrown away - see [MDN mozIJSSubScriptLoader.loadSubScript](https://developer.mozilla.org/en-US/docs/XPCOM_Interface_Reference/mozIJSSubScriptLoader#loadSubScript%28%29)).
 However, there's a way to do it in strict mode.
 When setting the new global symbols, also set them as fields on an existing object accessible from global scope (e.g. a class constructor).
 At the beginning of your extension, check whether those fields are set on that (existing) object; if not, then set them there and also in the global scope, otherwise retrieve them from that global object and set them in the global scope.
 See [se-testcase-debug-context.js](https://code.google.com/p/selite/source/browse/testcase-debug-context/src/chrome/content/extensions/se-testcase-debug-context.js).